Northwest Quebec Explorer

 Northwest Quebec was once a part of Canada where only the hardiest of men went.
 They went to work as miners, lumberjacks, log drivers and more.
 Fast forward a couple hundred years and it is now bikepackers that are the tough men and women taking on the challenges of Quebec by riding the Northwest Quebec Explorer.

 The beautiful thing about the Northwest Quebec Explorer (NWQE) is that there are so many places where one could start riding the loop.
-Originally created as a means of connecting the Grande-O (Outaouais Loop) to the Trouble in Tremblant Loop, it has since developed into a legit challenge of its own.
+Originally created as a means of connecting the Canadian Shield 400 to the Trouble in Tremblant Loop, it has since developed into a legit challenge of its own.
 Taking the rider through the Papineau-Labelle Nature Reserve, across rail-trail, onto Devil Mountain single-track trails and through rugged ATV trails as you make you way through the regional park, beautiful gravel roads leading you to Maniwaki after which you will ride a combination of rail-trail, gravel roads and single-track as you wind your way back towards Gracefield.

 This route was created by